08/forms/README.md

 Coerces the raw data from the request into the correct format for the field, returning the result, e.g. '123' becomes 123 for the number field.

-#### field.bind(rawdata)

-Returns a new bound field object.
-Calls parse on the data and stores in the bound field's data attribute, stores the raw value in the value attribute.

 #### field.errorHTML()